-1. Click "Setup," and then select "Students" from the dropdown menu.
+1. Click "Setup" and select "Students" from the drop-down menu.

-2. Select the student whose test will be assigned an accommodation, and select "Manage Student Tests" from the "Select Tasks" dropdown menu.
+2. Select the student whose test will be assigned an accommodation and select "Manage Student Tests" from the "Select Tasks" drop-down menu.

-3. Select the subject area test on the left-hand side of the screen, and select the appropriate accessibility features and/or accommodations.
+3. Select the subject area test on the left-hand side of the screen and select the appropriate accessibility features and/or accommodations.

 4. Recommended: Revise the sample student name so that the accommodated test is easier to find.
-Select the "Add Task" button on the top black bar, and then select "Create/Edit Student" and select the student record on the left to update the name and click "Save."
+Select the "Add Task" button on the top black bar and select "Create/Edit Student."
+Select the student record on the left to update the name and click "Save."

-VI.
+VII.
 Creating PearsonAccess^{next} Sessions